 Operation Mutual Aid

-Our military and First Responders face extraordinary pressure in the line of duty, but after service is over or their shift ends another challenge begins….
+Our healthcare workers, military and First Responders face extraordinary pressure in the line of duty, but after service is over or their shift ends another challenge begins….

-Operation Mutual Aid provides peer support to First Responders who are working in EMS (EMT, Paramedic, Nurse), Firefighting, Law Enforcement (Police, Corrections) and the Military (Active, Veteran or Reserve) where they will be able to connect with their peers who have had lived experiences with trauma, anxiety, depression and PTSD in a safe and welcoming environment.
+Operation Mutual Aid provides a space where First Responders and Military (Active, Veteran or Reserve) are able to connect with their peers who have had lived experiences with trauma, anxiety, depression and PTSD in a safe and welcoming environment.
+Our goal is to provide a support system in the event of a crisis so that no one feels that they have to go it alone

 We are not a crisis line, if you are currently experiencing an emergency or crisis please contact 9-1-1 immediately.